equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/10_new_binary.png

-In the sink dataset *Set Properties* window that pops up use the name FieldProductionMonthly_DLS and from the *Linked service* dropdown select new to create a new linked service to link to link to the Data Lake Store with the following properties:
+In the sink dataset *Set Properties* window that pops up, use the name FieldProductionMonthly_DLS and from the *Linked service* dropdown select *New* to create a new linked service to connect to the Data Lake Store with the following properties:

 * Name: *EDC2019CommonDLS*
 * Authentication method: *Managed identity*